Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Key Areas of Work

-• Ecosystem conservation: Protects forests, oceans, and watersheds through restoration and preservation programs.
+• Ecosystem conservation: protects forests, oceans and watersheds through restoration and preservation programmes.

 International Agreements and Instruments